 Sun Peaks Resort is a charming ski-in, ski-out village where you can ski from your hotel straight to the chair lifts.

-Last winter Sun Peaks opened new runs in the West Morrisey area for expert skiers and Gil’s, a backcountry ski area at the top of Tod Mountain, has expanded too.
+Sun Peaks is growing and keeps opening new runs (check out the newer runs in the West Morrisey area for expert skiers and Gil’s, a backcountry ski area at the top of Tod Mountain, has expanded too).

 Reasons to choose Sun Peaks